dw251414/Pewlett-Hackard-Analysis/README.md

 ## What You're Creating

-This new assignment consists of two technical analysis deliverables and a written report.
+Consists of two technical analysis deliverables and a written report.
 Further description below:

 - Deliverable 1: The Number of Retiring Employees by Title
 - Deliverable 2: The Employees Eligible for the Mentorship Program